 In her book, Leach argues that the myth of Dodgson's pedophilia arose from a misunderstanding of Victorian morality and aesthetics.
-In Victorian England, images of nude children were not only common but considered artistic representations of beauty and innocence, devoid of eroticism.
-Child nudes even appeared on Christmas cards.
+Images of nude children were common in Victorian England, considered artistic representations of beauty and innocence and devoid of eroticism.
+They even appeared on Christmas cards.

 Of the 13 diaries that Dodgson kept throughout his life, four are missing.
 Leach believes that they were destroyed by Dodgson's family to protect his name because they chronicled his sexual relationships with unmarried women - not little girls.

 Charles Dodgson's love for children came from the extreme shyness brought on by his speech impediment.
 He was more comfortable around children because they weren't bothered by the stammer he was so self-conscious of.